nikolayg/nikgrozev-website/README.md

 # Install the ruby itself
 rvm install 2.6.3

+# If there's an issue try
+rvm reinstall 2.6.3
+rvm reinstall --disable-binary 2.6.3

-# Set 2.4.1 as default ruby
+# Set 2.6.3 as default ruby
 rvm use --default 2.6.3
 ```